dikim33/dikim33.github.io/_posts/apple/2008-02-22-useful-commands-for-os_x.md

 hdiutil makehybrid -iso -o /path/to/make/your/iso/file.iso /directory/of/the/source/dmg/files/
 {% endhighlight %}

-  * **chflags** change file flags: I usually use this to unlock files with uchg, nodump, some other flags.
+  * **chflags** change file flags: I usually use this to lock/unlock files with uchg/nouchg and do something else with some other flags (e.g., nodump, ...).
+      The option, nouchg clears the user immutable flag.
 {% highlight bash %}
 sudo find . -flags uchg -exec chflags nouchg {} \;
   or